paulaidt/WfExS-backend/README.md

-  --prospective         Should the RO-Crate contain a prospective copy (of everything)? (default: []) --full                Should the RO-Crate contain a full copy (of everything)? (default: []) --licence LICENCES    Licence(s) to attach to the generated RO-Crate (default: [])
+  --prospective         Should the RO-Crate contain a prospective copy (of everything)? (default: []) --full                Should the RO-Crate contain a full copy (of everything)? (default: []) --licence LICENCES    Licence(s) to attach to the generated RO-Crate (default: []) --crate-pid CRATE_PID
+                        Permanent identifier to embed within the generated RO-Crate metadata, like a pre-generated DOI (default:
+                        None)

 Subparser 'export'
 usage: WfExS-backend.py export [-h] [-Z SECURITYCONTEXTSCONFIGFILENAME] [-E EXPORTSCONFIGFILENAME] [--orcid ORCIDS]